lilfolr/cits5503-book/Part3.md

 'ACTIVE'
 ```

-**Take a screenshot of the above command**
+**Take a screenshot of the above command for the submission.**

 ## Setting up Lambda

-Lambda functions allow you to run small pieces of code in aws, generally in response to some event.
+Lambda functions allow you to run small pieces of code in AWS, generally in response to some event.
 In our case, we are going to add data to our dynamodb table.

 ### Creating a Lambda Function